This add-on is essential for anyone using Participants Database as an online directory.

 Display Using PDB Shortcode

 If this is enabled, when a proxy post is viewed on your site, a [pdb_single] shortcode is used to display the content.
 In most cases, this is what you want, but you can uncheck this and display the proxy post using its native formatting.
-If you do choose to show your content this way, you can use the normal WordPress templating system to format the content.
+If you do choose to show your content using the WP native formatting, you can use the normal WordPress templating system to format the content.

 This is just like the above setting, only for the context of a proxy post archive page or search result.
 You will likely want to show only a small set of fields here so the list won’t take up a huge amount of vertical space.
 For example: